-Registered nurse: Talks to patients who have symptoms; follows up on complicated test results; coordinates pre- and post-surgical care; educate patients on their conditions and coaches patients in self-management.
-RNs also serve as health coaches, manage the care for individuals with complex conditions and implement disease management programs.
+Registered nurse: Talks to patients who have symptoms; follows up on complicated test results; coordinates pre- and post-surgical care; educates patients on their conditions and coaches patients in self-management; serves as health coaches; manages the care for individuals with complex conditions; implements disease management programs.

 Licensed practical nurse: Renews prescriptions and follows up on abnormal (but not complicated) test results.

 Medical assistant: Schedules patients and performs blood draws and simple examinations.

 Typically, going to the doctor is inconvenient, stressful, and expensive.
 We strive to make it as easy as possible for employees to get the care their employers are offering through: